HUSTzhaowei/Reading_top_paper/README.md

+## Statement
-# I will share some top paper notes focusing on computer system and computer architecture.
+I will share some top paper notes focusing on computer system and computer architecture.

+## Reading list